 Modern destroyers, like those of the Arleigh Burke ship class, are known as guided missile destroyers.
 They are equipped with the latest advances in military technology and structural design.
 These versatile ships contribute to numerous offensive and defensive missions, whether operating independently or alongside surface action groups, strike groups, amphibious ready groups and underway replenishment groups.

-Prior to the mid-1970s, the U.S. military made use of hundreds of types of asbestos-containing materials for the construction and repair of Navy warships like the destroyer.
-The unrivaled heat resistance, insulation properties, fireproofing applications and affordability of asbestos made it a highly desirable shipbuilding material, albeit a potentially deadly one.
+Prior to the mid-1970s, the U.S. military made use of hundreds of types of asbestos-containing materials for the construction and repair of Navy warships.
+The unrivaled heat resistance, insulation properties, fireproofing applications and affordability of asbestos made it a highly desirable shipbuilding material.
 In practically every ship and shipyard, the Navy once required the use of asbestos-containing materials like gaskets, valves, adhesives, cement and lagging (floor and pipe insulation).

-From destroyer navigation rooms to engine and boiler rooms — and even in service members' sleeping quarters and mess halls — multiple types of asbestos products could once be found.
+From navigation rooms to engine and boiler rooms -- and even in service members' sleeping quarters and mess halls -- multiple types of asbestos products could once be found on these ships.
 Virtually every area below deck contained asbestos materials for fire safety purposes.
 Poor ventilation in these locations heightened the risk for harmful exposures, as it was common for airborne asbestos fibers to remain trapped below deck with sailors.

 Especially at risk were Navy veterans tasked with removing damaged asbestos insulation from engine and boiler rooms and re-wrapping pipes with asbestos paste.
 Navy pipefitters, welders and boiler workers who served aboard ships whose keels were laid before 1983 may have also experienced harmful exposures.